 How Asbestos Causes Cancer

-Asbestos fibers usually get trapped inside:
+Asbestos fibers can get trapped inside:

-- 1 or both lungs
+- One or both lungs

 - The chest wall or protective abdominal lining

 - The heart’s protective lining